YasusBeebu/Library/README.md

 # Library
-A little library that allow you to store info about your books
+A little library app that allow you to store info about your books